 Some companies use one-size-fits-all templates, but that’s not advisable.
 There’s no guarantee that templates—or worse, copying from someone else’s handbook—will include all the required, state-specific policies and language you need to protect your employees and your business.

 SixFifty understands the challenges involved in state-specific employment documents.
-Our Employment Docs platform is designed to be a better solution.
+Our employee handbook creator platform is designed to be a better solution.
 Our platform supports employers through each stage of the employment life cycle, starting with offer letters and ending with termination and offboarding.
 We make it easy to generate top-tier employment documents, like Wisconsin employee handbooks, in a quick and cost-effective manner.
 Best of all, our legal team watches changes to employment law nationwide.
 If there are any updates, you’ll be notified so you can regenerate your handbooks as needed.

 Ready to learn more?
 Schedule a demo today!